oktaytuncay/Kubernetes/kubernetes.md

 ![pic7](images/7.png)

-This way the replicaset knows which pods of monitor.
-The same conecpt of labels and selectors is used in many other places throughout Kubernetes.
+This way, the replicaset knows which partitions it should monitor The same conecpt of labels and selectors is used in many other places across Kubernetes.

-##### Scale
+### Scaling an Application

-Say we started with three replicas in the future we decided to sclae to six.
+Say we started with three replicas in the future we decided to scale to six.
 There are multiple ways to do it.

 1. Update the number of replicas in the definition file to six.